 - Customers.
 We enable our advertising and marketing customers to promote their brands, products and services to our users.
-We offer a wide range of advertising and marketing solutions to customers ranging from large companies to small and medium-sized enterprises, or SMEs, to individuals, including social display ads, native ads and event-based marketing offerings.
-Our performance-based native ads allow customers to reach a targeted audience based on the social interest graph, or SIG, of our users.
-In addition, our customers can benefit from the potentially viral effect of their promoted feeds generated from the public and distributed nature of our platform, commonly known as "earned media". - Platform Partners.
-We have attracted a large number of platform partners, including media outlets and developers of games and other applications.
-Our platform partners contribute a vast amount of content to Weibo, broadly distribute Weibo content across their properties and develop products and applications for our platform, enriching the experience of our users while increasing our monetization opportunities.
+We offer a wide range of advertising and marketing solutions to customers ranging from large companies to SMEs, including social display advertisement and promoted marketing offerings.
+Our native promoted marketing offerings allow customers to reach a targeted audience based on the social interest graph, or SIG, of our users.
+In addition, our customers can benefit from the potential viral effect of their promoted feeds generated from the public and distributed nature of our platform, commonly known as "earned media." - Platform Partners.
+We have attracted a large number of platform partners, including organizations with media rights, MCNs, self-medias and app developers.
+Our platform partners contribute a vast amount of content to Weibo, broadly distribute Weibo content across their properties and integrate products and applications with our platform, enriching the experience of our users while increasing our monetization opportunities.